kehitysto/coaching-chatbot/doc/bugs.md

 #when adding a job, bot says @confirm_job -> fixed to "ammattisi on nyt .."
 #bot shows methods of communication that users has already told
 #bot doesn't tell user about the change to reset 'aloita alusta'
 #mb doesn't react on facebook "basic thumbs up"
-solution is that bot can't read thumbs up because it is an image
-and users have different url for this image.